datacamp-content/courses-introduction-to-shell/chapter2.md

 or a byte count with `-c`,
 and that you can give it any number of filenames.

-The problem with the Unix manual is that you have to know what you're looking for in order to get help.
+The problem with the Unix manual is that you have to know what you're looking for.
-If you don't know the name of the command you need, your best alternative is to search on a site like [Stack Overflow](https://stackoverflow.com/), or to ask a question on DataCamp's Slack channels.
+If you don't,
-Once you know a couple of dozen commands, their `SEE ALSO` sections will also help you find what you need.
+you can search on [Stack Overflow](https://stackoverflow.com/), ask a question on DataCamp's Slack channels, or look at the `SEE ALSO` sections of the commands you already know.

 FIXME: is there a way to introduce the `less` pager here?
 If not, introduce another exercise to teach it explicitly.

 *** =instructions

-Look at the manual page for `tail`, and then use that command to display all *but* the first six lines of `seasonal/spring.csv`.
+Look at the manual page for `tail`, and then use it to display all *but* the first six lines of `seasonal/spring.csv`.

 *** =hint